MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/integrate-with-other-applications.md

 Yammer offers a variety of integrations to help make other applications more mobile and social.

 > [!TIP]
-> For many integrations, it is helpful to know the [How do I find a Yammer group's feedID?](https://support.office.com/article/b0e49b2c-ca30-4025-b3bc-7bd764c3e2ec).
+> For many integrations, it is helpful to know the [how to find a Yammer group's feedID](https://support.office.com/article/b0e49b2c-ca30-4025-b3bc-7bd764c3e2ec).

 ### Yammer for SharePoint